rcleveland196/rcleveland_portfolio/README.md

 # rcleveland_portfolio

-This portfolio contains sample output/deliverables mirroring my typical projects/duties as a Data Analyst with Detroit Public Schools.
+This portfolio contains sample output/deliverables mirroring my typical projects/duties as a Data Analyst with large, urban school districts.
+All Data in the portfolio was created for the purpose of demonstration and does not reflect real students/schools.

 Included in this portfolio is the following:
   - Working folder: